Quantifier Elimination and Invariant Theory: Applications to Quaternions, Octonions, and Other Algebras: Abstract

 \section{Abstract}

-We build on our previous paper~\cite{constructive} by using the general method introduced there in conjunction with invariant theory.
-This yields quantifier elimination results for the classical quaternions, octonions, as well as other classes of finite-dimensional algebras over real closed and algebraically closed fields.
-In particular, the first two examples answer an open question posed recently in~\cite{savi}.
+We build on our previous paper \cite{constructive} by using the general method introduced there in conjunction with invariant theory.
+This yields quantifier elimination results for the classical quaternions and octonions, as well as criteria for other classes of finite-dimensional algebras over real closed and algebraically closed fields.
+In particular, the first two applications answer an open question posed in~\cite{savi}.